shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-1-importing-sgtk-for-bootstrapping.md

 You could import one from an existing project, however this might be tricky to conveniently locate.
 A recommended approach would be to download a standalone copy of the [latest core API]((https://github.com/shotgunsoftware/tk-core/releases)) which will be used purely for the purpose of bootstrapping.
-You should store it in a conveinent place where it can be imported.
+You should store it in a convenient place where it can be imported.
-Then you can add the path to `sys.path`, if it's not located in a standard location that python will look in.
+If it's not located in a standard location that python will look in, then you can add the path to `sys.path`.

 ## Code